michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 What made this journey _exceedingly_ difficult, however, actually had nothing to do with my condition at all, except indirectly.

 There was an unexpected, abrupt, and **_extreme_** relational rupture which occurred during this whole period.
-There was no clear cause or reason, and I had no way of seeing this coming.
-I tried asking what was wrong, but all anybody could offer was speculation.
+There was no clear cause or reason, and I had no way of seeing it coming.
+I asked what was wrong, but all anybody could offer was speculation.
 They never explained themself directly.
 More, my efforts to repair and heal the situation inexplicably made matters worse.
-Every kind, patient, and empathetic impulse I had cultivated over the course of my life, which had always served me well, suddenly seemed like a problem to somebody.
+Every kind, patient, and empathetic impulse I had cultivated over the course of my life, which had previously served me well, suddenly was a problem for somebody who couldn't bear it.
 I had never experienced anything like this before.

 {{< figure
     src="/images/mud.jpeg"